 I’d follow him as he’d walk through the living room and down the hall with the tray.
 It always shook shook slightly, and made noises that would make me nervous something might spill.
 Nothing ever did, though, as he’d always make it safely to the sitting area in my grandparents’ bedroom.

-There, on one of the great big chairs with a cute wooden foot stool, I’d have my Root Beer Float while we’d watch TV.
+There, on one of the great big chairs with a cute wooden foot stool, I’d have my float while we’d watch TV.
 My grandmother would always have one too, and sit in the chair beside me.
 (Here’s one of her “famous” recipes.)

 My grandfather’s coffee root beer float was certainly incredibly delicious, but that wasn’t all that made it the best root beer float recipe.

-So what really made my grandfather’s Coffee Root Beer Float the best?
+What really made his Coffee Root Beer Float the best?

 - It was made with lots of love, of course.